Focusjay/Expense-App/README.md

 - React
 - TailwindCSS

-#ADDITIONS
+#ADDITIONS:
 font from google font
 icons from lucide icons

-NOTE: During the course of this project research, i got to know about the table tag
+NOTE: During the course of this project research, i got to know about the
+- table tag: This comprises of
--thead tag: which is the table header section.
+- thead tag: which is the table header section.
--th: this is also a table header cell.
+- th: this is also a table header cell.
--tr: this is a row in the table
+- tr: this is a row in the table
--td; This is a table data, where inputs are added or cells in the row.
+- td; This is a table data, where inputs are added or cells in the row.

 ENJOY THE FOCUS EXPENSE APP AND TRACK YOUR SPENDING ON A DAILY BASIS!!!!!